 Aggravated burglary, as a 1st degree felony, involves a prison term of 3 to 10 years, with fines of up to $20,000.
 Additional penalties, at the behest of the judge, may be handed out as well (like a post-release control sanction).
 3

-If you have been charged with burglary, it is important to hire an attorney to help you with the best possible defense for your case.
+It is important for those facing burglary and aggravated burglary charges to hire an attorney to help with the best possible defense for the case.
 Attorney Adam Burke is an experienced and qualified attorney who will hear the facts of your case and discuss all your options with you.
-Contact Burke, Meis & Associates now for your free consultation at (614) 280-9122.
+Contact Attorney Adam Burke now for your free consultation at (614) 280-9122.